 Conclusion

 The CMA Subjects ensure that the candidate takes well-rounded preparations toward the business of management accounting and finance careers.
-Therefore, the program of the exam extensively covers financial planning, cost management, strategic decision-making, and corporate finance.
+Therefore, the exam program extensively covers financial planning, cost management, strategic decision-making, and corporate finance.
 This will make candidates available with the learned knowledge to support them in their high-level roles concerning the financial management of an organization.
-The format of the exam in two parts guarantees that candidates are well sharpened on both technical as well as strategic skills required for making informed decisions related to the complex financial issues within the global business environment.
+The exam format in two parts guarantees that candidates are well sharpened on both technical and strategic skills required for making informed decisions related to the complex financial issues within the global business environment.

 CMA Subjects FAQs